Exclusive: Get cable owners seek 1 billion euro sale - sources

-LONDON Cable groups Get and Multimedia Polska are going on the block with a combined price tag of more than 1.7 billion euros (1.34 billion pounds), people familiar with the situation said, tapping a sector that has been a rare safe harbour for dealmakers during the financial crisis.
+LONDON Cable groups Get and Multimedia Polska are going on the block with a combined pricetag of more than 1.7 billion euros ($2.1 billion), people familiar with the situation said, tapping a sector that has been a rare safe harbor for dealmakers during the financial crisis.

 The cable sector has seen some of the largest buyout deals of the last two years, as firms homed in on companies with steady growth and strong cash flows, and cable giant Liberty Global (LBTYA.O) consolidated its position by picking off companies already in private equity hands.